 “Objective judgment, now at this very moment.
 Unselfish action, now at this very moment.
 Willing acceptance—now at this very moment—of all external events.
 That’s all you need.”

 You may think that maintaining a positive attitude regardless of the circumstances is impossible.
 But it's not.

 In Man’s Search For Meaning, legendary psychiatrist and Holocaust-survivor Viktor Frankl, writes: “Everything can be taken from man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

 Individually the three disciplines contribute to a meaningful life.
 Yet when combined they “constitute a comprehensive approach to life,” Hays writes.

 In Meditations 7.54, Marcus Aurelius lays the principles out for us.

 Everywhere, at each moment, you have the option: to accept this event with humility [will]; to treat this person as he should be treated [action]; to approach this thought with care, so that nothing irrational creeps in [perception];

 The three disciplines appear throughout Meditations.
-They are, in a sense, the heart of meditations.

 Some subtlety (as in Meditations 8.7):